Table of Contents

 Here are some other important things to keep in mind following an Uber accident or Lyft accident in Virginia.

-If your driver refuses to stop at the scene or otherwise impedes your ability to call the police, you will be able to find your driver’s information in the rideshare app.
-However, it is important to screenshot otherwise save the app data immediately.
+If your driver refuses to stop at the scene or prevents you from calling the police, you can find their information in the rideshare app.
+However, it is crucial to take a screenshot or save the app data immediately.
 You will want to be able to show the details of when and where the ride originated, the destination, the driver’s name and vehicle information, and your proof of payment.
 This information will be very important for your lawyer’s use in protecting your claim.

 You will also see in the rideshare app that you can contact the rideshare company directly to report the accident and your problems with the driver.